-When administering Jakavi with strong CYP3A4 inhibitors the total daily dose of Jakavi should be reduced by approximately 50%.
+When administering Jakavi with strong CYP3A4 inhibitors the total daily dose of Jakavi should be reduced by approximately 50%, except in GvHD patients.
+The effect of strong CYP3A4 inhibitors in patients with GvHD was not found to have a significant impact on any parameter in the Population PK model.